Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: Background and Related work

 \subsubsection{Patch-level sparse regularization}

-An alternative to the image-level sparsity constraint $h_g(\x)$ is a patch-level, or local regularization function $h_l(\x)$, which enforces sparsity in a transform domain defined on patches (square sub-regions of the image) extracted from the full image.
-An example of such a regularization function is,
+An alternative to the image-level sparsity constraint $h_g(\x)$ is a patch-level, or local regularization function $h_l(\x)$, which enforces that patches (square sub-regions of the image) have a sparse representation according to a dictionary.
+One possible general form of such a regularization function is,

-where the dictionary matrix is $D \in \mathbb{R}^{P\times K}$ and $\alpha_i$ is a $K$-dimensional vector.
+where the dictionary matrix is $D \in \mathbb{C}^{P\times K}$ and $\alpha_i$ is a $K$-dimensional vector in $\mathbb{R}^K$.
 An important difference between $h_l(\x)$ and $h_g(\x)$ is the additional function $f(\alpha_i,D)$.
-While image-level sparsity constraints fall within a predefined transform domain, such as the wavelet basis, the sparse transform domain can be unknown for patch-level regularization and learned from data.
-The function $f$ enforces sparsity by learning a $D$ for which $\alpha_i$ is sparse.\footnote{We've suppress this dependence on $\alpha$ and $D$ in $h_l(\x)$.} For example, \cite{ref20} uses K-SVD to learn $D$ off-line, and then approximately optimize the objective function
+While image-level sparsity constraints fall within a predefined transform domain, such as the wavelet basis, the sparse dictionary domain can be unknown for patch-level regularization and learned from data.
+The function $f$ enforces sparsity by learning a $D$ for which $\alpha_i$ is sparse.\footnote{The dependence of $h_l(\x)$ on $\alpha$ and $D$ is implied in our notation.} For example, \cite{ref13} uses K-SVD to learn $D$ off-line, and then approximately optimize the objective function

 using orthogonal matching pursuits (OMP) \cite{ref26}.
-(Note that this objective can be written using $f(\alpha_i,D) = \kappa_i\|\alpha_i\|_0$ for some $\kappa_i>0$.)
-In this case, the extra parameters $\alpha_i$ are included in the objective function (\ref{eqn.objective}), and so the problem is no longer convex.
-Using this definition of $h_l(\x)$ in (\ref{eqn.objective}), a local optimal solution can be found by an alternating minimization procedure: first solve the least squares solution for $\x$ using the current values of $\alpha_i$ and $D$, and then update $\alpha_i$ and $D$, or only $\alpha_i$ if $D$ is learned off-line.
+In this case, the $L_0$ penalty on the additional parameters $\alpha_i$ make this a non-convex problem.
+Using this definition of $h_l(\x)$ in (\ref{eqn.objective}), a local optimal solution can be found by an alternating minimization procedure \cite{ref46}: First solve the least squares solution for $\x$ using the current values of $\alpha_i$ and $D$, and then update $\alpha_i$ and $D$, or only $\alpha_i$ if $D$ is learned off-line.

-The dictionary learning step can be thought of as a denoising procedure.
-That is, the combination of each $D\alpha_i$ in effect produces a denoised ``proposal reconstruction'' for $\x$, after which the reconstruction takes into account the squared error from this smooth proposal and from the sub-sampled $k$-space, with weight determined by the regularization parameters.

-Aside from sparse dictionary learning, other patch-level algorithms have been reported.
-For example, regularization of patches in a spatial region with a robust distance metric \cite{ref18}, patch clustering followed by de-aliasing and artifact removal for reconstruction using 3DFFT (LOST) \cite{ref19} or directional wavelets \cite{ref21}.
-These methods each take into account similarities between image patches in determining the dictionary.
-Next, we review our method for dictionary learning by using a Bayesian nonparametric prior called the beta process.